Bounds on the Chabauty--Kim Locus of Hyperbolic Curves: Introduction

+Although our main interest lies in bounding the size of the Chabauty--Kim locus in Theorem~\ref{thm:main} (e.g., in the context of Kim's Conjecture \cite[Conjecture 3.1]{nabsd}), we make some remarks about how the resulting bound on rational points compares to other bounds in the literature.

+R\'emond \cite[Th\'eor\`eme 1]{Remond11} proves unconditionally that $\#X(\Qb) \le M^{2^{3^{D^2}}}$ for $X$ the zero set of $f(x,y) \in \Zb[x,y]$ of degree $D$ with coefficients of absolute value less than $M$.
+Although conditional, our bound is favorable in that it 1) applies to the Chabauty--Kim locus and therefore has consequences for Kim's Conjecture \cite[Conjecture 3.1]{nabsd}, 2) is polynomial rather than triply exponential in the genus, and 3) depends only on $g$, $r$, and reduction data.

-This result should be understood in the context of the Uniformity Conjecture \cite[Conjecture 1.1]{KRZB18}\footnote{A ``uniformity conjecture'' is found much earlier in \cite{CHM97}, although that version depends on the number field $K$ rather than merely its degree.}, which states that for any integers $d\geq1$ and $g\geq2$ there should exist an integer~$N(g,d)$ such that for any smooth projective curve~$X$ of genus~$g$ over a number field~$K$ of degree $[K:\bQ]\leq d$, we have
+In this last sense, our result is a partial uniformity statement for the Chabauty--Kim locus.
+It is therefore a step towards the Uniformity Conjecture \cite[Conjecture 1.1]{KRZB18}\footnote{A ``uniformity conjecture'' is found much earlier in \cite{CHM97}, although that version depends on the number field $K$ rather than merely its degree.
+The version stated above follows from the Bombieri--Lang Conjecture by \cite[Corollary 1.2]{pacelliUniform}.}, which states that for any integers $d\geq1$ and $g\geq2$ there should exist an integer~$N(g,d)$ such that for any smooth projective curve~$X$ of genus~$g$ over a number field~$K$ of degree $[K:\bQ]\leq d$, we have

 The best known results in the direction of this conjecture are those of Dimitrov--Gao--Habegger \cite[Theorem~1.1]{dimitrov2021uniformity}, who prove that for $g,d$ as above, there is a constant~$c(g,d)$ for which